 10. Acropolis Virtual Tour (Greece)

 Now how about a trek out to Greece?
-The Acropolis virtual tour takes you up the ancient steps to this famous place overlooking Athens.
+The Acropolis virtual tour takes you up the ancient steps to this historic site overlooking Athens.
 Not all images give you 360-degree views and some of my favorite real-life views are missing, but it’s still the Acropolis.
 And there are detailed descriptions with each image … in English, yay!
 You also get to see it lit up at night.

 My favorite real-life and virtual view from this historic site is looking back over your shoulder as you climb up.
 Can you find Mars Hill?
 Step carefully on the uneven paths, especially as you near the East Facade of the Parthenon.
 And take a deep breath as you gaze out over Athens from the Parthenon Through Time spot (near the West Facade).